Applying changes to live fault

 Tip: If you are not sure whether you checked all of the references, contact IQM software to help you out.
 We plan to add reference tracking functionality in the upcoming release.

 Once the references are updated, you are ready to activate your new fault.
-Follow activating instructions .
+Follow activating instructions here.

 The final step is to deactivate the old(original) fault so that the outdated version is no longer accessible by the users.
-Please find out more about .
+Please find out more about Retiring a fault tree.

 Optional step will be to remove the faults in the playground in case you do not plan to edit the fault in future.
-Please refer to .
+Please refer to deleting a fault.